Licensed Firm #G114979

 Reclassifying Sinkhole Damage as "Normal Settling"

 The number one sinkhole denial tactic.
 Carriers hire their own geological engineers to conclude that your foundation cracks and structural damage are caused by "normal settling," "soil compaction," or "construction defects" rather than sinkhole activity.
-We engage independent geologists to challenge these biased reports.
+We engage independent geologists to.

 Denying Sinkhole Activity Exists

 Carrier-hired engineers conduct testing designed to reach a predetermined conclusion: no sinkhole activity.
 They may use insufficient borings, test in unaffected areas, or apply interpretation standards that favor the carrier.
-We review their testing methodology and challenge flawed conclusions.
+We review their testing methodology and challenge flawed.

 Requiring Expensive Testing You Cannot Afford